ngUpgraders/ng-forward/README.md

 Output: `Kermit the Frog`

 ##### About the Require Annotation
-In AngularJS, when your directive requires multiple other directive controllers, they are passed to your link function as an array:
+In AngularJS, when your directive requires multiple other directive controllers they are passed to your link function as an array:

 ```js
 myModule.directive('myComponent', function(){